I used to work for a real jerkface.

 It was always a roll of the dice.
 It really depended on his mood that day.

 He really didn’t want to have to pay his salespeople a bonus.
-The same people that helped him live (and maintain) his lifestyle.
+The same people that helped him live (and maintain) his high-end lifestyle.

 Did I mention how pissed-off the sales manager was when one of his salespeople missed a bonus because of something the owner did or didn’t do?
-He always felt horrible about what the owner did, and sometimes he would get into a yelling match with him about the games he’d play with us.
+He always felt horrible about what the owner did, and sometimes he would get into a yelling match with the jerkface about the games he’d play with us.

 Can you imagine owning a multi-million dollar business and purposely trying to find ways to not pay your salespeople (who worked on commission) a few hundred dollars extra for a job well done?